rustyneuron01/Arch-Swap/README.md

 ```

 ### Connecting the Smart Contract on the Backend
-To serialize all data, sign it using the Arch Account, and send it to the smart contract, follow this example:
+After serialize all data, sign it using the Arch Account, and send it to the smart contract, follow this example:

 ```
 const messageHash = MessageUtil.hash(messageObj);